danj2k/fembylethbot/README.md

-# Ask James - The "Like Tweets" Twitter Bot
+# FemBylethBot - The "Edelgard Is Best Girl" Twitter Bot

-There is an article explaining the usage of this code here: https://read.acloud.guru/build-a-serverless-twitter-bot-that-interacts-using-sentiment-analysis-fbb6e528628.
+There is an article explaining the usage of the original version of this code here: https://read.acloud.guru/build-a-serverless-twitter-bot-that-interacts-using-sentiment-analysis-fbb6e528628.

-You can test out what happens by sending a positive tweet to @jbesw - you will receive an automatic like within 5 minutes from this bot.
+You can test out what happens with the original code by sending a positive tweet to @jbesw - you will receive an automatic like within 5 minutes from that bot.

 ## Table of Contents